 Policy: Fraud and corruption control

 - The University has zero tolerance for fraud and corruption.
-Accordingly, the University is committed to minimising the incidence of fraud and corruption through the identification of fraud risks and the development, implementation and regular review of a range of fraud prevention and detection strategies, and fraud control processes, in accordance with the PGPA Act and Rules made under that Act.
+Accordingly, the University is committed to minimising the incidence of fraud and corruption through activities stipulated in the Fraud Control Framework, in accordance with the PGPA Act and Rules made under that Act.

 - The University will seek prosecution of those who commit fraud against it, whether they are within or external to the University, and will cooperate with fraud and corruption investigations by law enforcement and other investigative authorities.